usagov/usagov-2021/README.md

     ```

     **Note:** Expect a message saying there's no need to update the MariaDB database.
 5. Reload `http://localhost` in your browser.
-You should now see the beta.usa.gov home page.
+You should now see the home page.

 [back to top](#usagov-2021)

 ### Media Files Setup

-Once you finish the previous section, you may not see the images on the site, please follow these steps to set up the media files:
+Once you finish the previous section, you may not see the images on the site.
+Please follow these steps to set up the media files:

 1. Download the latest ZIP file available from [our Google Drive](https://drive.google.com/drive/folders/1tI4k5qasEtmhxCBuznR3t0fe466milYk?usp=sharing).
 2. Go to the **root** of your USAgov project folder in your IDE or preferred file manager system in your computer.
 3. Locate the following folder: `s3/local/cms/public`.
-4. Unzip the downloaded ZIP file and replace the current `s3/local/cms/public` folder with the one you just unzipped.
+4. Unzip the downloaded ZIP file and place the files inside the `s3/local/cms/public` directory.
 5. Reload the `localhost` page in your browser.
 You should now see the images on the site.

 [back to top](#usagov-2021)